-Linen is a fabric which is made from Flax plant.
+Linen is a fabric That is made from the Flax plant.
 It is also known as Lineseed.
-The fibres from the Flax plant are cultivated and processed in to fabric sheets which then can be used for various reasons such as upholstery, dress making, crafts painting and more.
+The fibres from the Flax plant are cultivated and processed into fabric sheets which then can be used for various reasons such as upholstery, dressmaking, crafts painting and more.
 We aim to shed some light on the use of this wonderful fabric and the processes involved.

 Many products can be made from Linen: apron, bags Towels (swimming, bath, body, and wash towels), napkins, bed linens, tablecloths, runners, chairs covers and men’s and women’s wear.

-The use of Linen has also been extended for other commercial and non-commercial uses such as home and furnishing item (wallpaper/ wall covering, upholstery); apparel items (suits, dresses, skirts and shirts).
+The use of Linen has also been extended for other commercial and non-commercial uses such as home and furnishing items (wallpaper/ wall covering, upholstery); apparel items (suits, dresses, skirts and shirts).

-Nowadays, Linen is the most preferred fabric material for making bed sheet due to its breathable and comfortable qualities.
+Nowadays, Linen is the most preferred fabric material for making bedsheet due to its breathable and comfortable qualities.
 In addition to that, linen is the preferred support for Oil painting and is usually the only support fabric available in the UK.
-Linen is preferred over cotton for these sorts of projects and craft due to its natural properties, strength, durability and long lasting.
+Linen is preferred over cotton for these sorts of projects and crafts due to its natural properties, strength, durability and long-lasting.

 Did you know linen fabric is strongly connected with the worlds of art and craft?

-Many Artist and craftsmen, use linen for their painting and crafts base.
+Many artists and craftsmen, use linen for their painting and crafts base.
 The fabric is usually stretched between wooden frames in order to create a surface for their painting and crafts.
 The use of Linen fabric for the base, allows you to have a stronger/ durable base for the painting.
 The fibres are less likely to expand and contract which otherwise could ruin your art.
-The long lasting properties of linen allow you to preserve your art works for much longer than other materials such as cotton can do.
+The long-lasting properties of linen allow you to preserve your artworks for much longer than other materials such as cotton can do.